Sponsored by Visit Sweden

 Vollmers.
 Let’s start with how you pronounce it.
 It’s actually Follmers.
 Just pretend you’re German for a second.
 You’re welcome – now, I’ve just saved you an embarrassment.
 Despite their family name, Mats and Ebbe Vollmer are as Swedish as they come, and so is their food.
 In fact, it’s not just Swedish, but specifically sourced from the Scania (Skåne) region.
-In Sweden’s third largest city, Malmö, the two brothers have achieved what few would have guessed a couple of years ago – Vollmers now has two Michelin stars in the French Bible.
-The first star came in 2015, and was followed up by a second one this year (2017).
-I did not see that coming, but then I had only tasted one single dish from Mats and Ebbe previously, and that was when they visited Oslo to attend restaurant Kontrast’s annual chef’s dinner.
+In Sweden’s third-largest city, Malmö, the two brothers have achieved what few would have guessed a couple of years ago – Vollmers now has two Michelin stars in the French Bible.
+The first star came in 2015 and was followed up by a second one this year (2017).

 Pleasant New Nordic Cuisine in a Comfortable Setting